simonmicro/Pritunl-Fake-API/docs/apache/install.md

-# HowTo install the selfhost on Apache
+# HowTo install the selfhost api variant on Apache

 First you want to install the apache2.
 ```bash